jestjs/jest/website/docs/API.md

 ### `config.testPathDirs` [array<string>]
 (default: The `pwd` the cli is being executed from)

-A list of paths to directories that jest should use to search for tests in.
+A list of paths to directories that Jest should use to search for tests in.

-There are times where you only want jest to search in a single sub-directory (such as cases where you have a `src/` directory in your repo), but not the rest of the repo.
+There are times where you only want Jest to search in a single sub-directory (such as cases where you have a `src/` directory in your repo), but not the rest of the repo.

 ### `config.testPathIgnorePatterns` [array<string>]
 (default: `[]`)